danielc92/cv2-hsv-tuning/README.md

-# cv2 Image Scan
+# CV2 HSV Tuning
-Tuning HSV values to find objects of particular colour ranges using cv2/python3.
+Tuning HSV values in a cv2 GUI to find objects of particular colour ranges within a given image file/video stream.
+This script was tested using **python 3.6.5**.

 # Before you get started
 - Understanding of basic python